sematext/docs/docs/alerts/creating-synthetics-alerts.md

 You can customize the alert priority, notification settings and schedule while creating the monitor.
 You can disable notifications by turning off `Enable Notifications`.
 When you turn off the notifications, the monitor will continue to run, but no notifications will be sent on failure.

+### Eliminating False Positives

 You can control when the alert should be triggered based on the consecutive run failures.
-By default, the alert will be triggered when the monitor fails from any of the locations.
+By default, the alert will be triggered each time a monitor fails from any of the locations.
 You could change the below parameter to control this behavior.
 For example, by setting this to 2 for a monitor that runs every 10 minutes from Frankfurt and Mumbai, the alert will be triggered only when the monitor fails twice consecutively from Frankfurt or Mumbai.

 ![Run count based alerting](../images/synthetics/create-monitor-run-count-alert.png)